 Sunset at Xiangshan, the Elephant Mountain

 Metro station: Xiangshan, Tamsui-Xinyi Line [red line]

 Now it’s time to have the best view of Taipei 101 Tower and witness the sunset from one of the top spots in the city.
-Xiangshan Mountain, also known as Elephant Mountain, is very close to downtown and it’s always packed with tourist and locals.
+Xiangshan Mountain, also known as Elephant Mountain, is very close to downtown and it’s always packed with tourists and locals.

 At Xiangshan MRT Station find exit 2 and from there follow signs pointing to the hiking trail.
 You will pass by some buildings, a park, a basketball court and a temple on your left-hand side.
 That’s where the toughest part of our Taipei itinerary starts, just after the temple you will see the stairs leading to the hiking trail, take a deep breath before start climbing it.

-It took us 20 minutes to climb to the view point.
+It took us 20 minutes to climb to the viewpoint.
 It’s a straight path all the way up and if you think you are not too fit, it might take you 30 to 40 minutes to reach the top.
 We went there just for the sunset and it was an unforgettable one.
 If you go to the Elephant Mountain early in the afternoon you can walk the whole trail, it takes an average of one hour to complete the 1450 meters path.

 Start the night at Raohe Street Market